 And, first responders and those who care for them, may not know how common suicide and suicidal ideation is among their population.
 Take a look at the following statistics regarding suicide and suicidal thoughts among first responders:

-- One study revealed that law enforcement officers die by suicide more than from being killed in the line of duty.
+- One study revealed that law enforcement officers have a higher risk of death by suicide than by being killed in the line of duty.

 - Another study revealed that 28% of EMS workers felt at some point during their lifetime that life is not worth living, with 10.4% having serious suicidal ideation, and 3.1% reporting a past suicide attempt.